-1) BioMar Aquacorporation Products S.A. is a pro-rata consolidated 50%-owned company.
+- 1) BioMar Aquacorporation Products S.A. is a pro-rata consolidated 50%-owned company.
 This is a joint arrangement in which Schouw & Co.
 (BioMar) shares control over the production apparatus of the jointly-controlled entity with an external business partner.
 Accordingly, under IFRS 11, the arrangement is therefore classified as a joint operation and pro-rata consolidated.
-The company is recognised at the following amounts: current assets DKK 33 million (2023: DKK 42 million), non-current assets DKK 20 million (2023: DKK 21 million), current liabilities DKK 9 million (2023: DKK 42 million), non-current box 30 million (2023: DKK 49 million), approximation (2023: DKK 40 million), and the provide the following amounts: current liabilities DKK 0 million (2023: DKK 21 million), current liabilities DKK 30 million (2023: DKK 42 million), and the provide the provid

-2) Although the Group holds only 49% of GPV Property Solution (private) Limited, the Group is considered to have a controlling interest in the company.
+The company is recognised at the following amounts: current assets DKK 33 million (2023: DKK 42 million), non-current assets DKK 20 million (2023: DKK 21 million), current liabilities DKK 9 million (2023: DKK 24 million), non-current liabilities DKK 0 million (2023: DKK 2 million). revenue DKK 30 million (2023: DKK 49 million) and expenses DKK 30 million (2023: DKK 49 million). - 2) Although the Group holds only 49% of GPV Property Solution (private) Limited, the Group is considered to have a controlling interest in the company.